MartinTichovsky/object-middleware/README.md

 //    undefined
 ```

-`CONDITION_BEFORE` - an object method is performed because the middleware's return is `true`
+`CONDITION_BEFORE` - An object method is performed because the middleware's return is `true`.

 ```ts
 const middleware = () => {